-To understand child SSI participation at the state level, we gather information on the number of children who received SSI in each state and the number of children who were potentially eligible via both financial and disability criteria.
-We assume that families with incomes below 200% of the FPL are financially eligible for SSI, which is a proxy for financial eligibility that has been used in previous relevant literature.10,17,18 As of 2013, the family income of 77.9% of child recipients was less than 200% of the FPL.19 Assuming no unearned family income, the income eligibility threshold for SSI has been estimated to be in the range of 177 to 235% of FPL.
-As for the SSI disability eligibility criteria, children must meet rigorous medical eligibility criteria based on a physician’s assessment to qualify, but it is not well established how well public survey questionnaires on disability align with the person-level questionnaire that SSI departments use.20,21 Given that about 80% of the 165,000 of medical denials for children applying for SSI every year are due to lack of severe enough functional limitations, the definition of disability prevalence is vital.6 The six-question sequence used by US Census Bureau’s American Community Survey (ACS) captures about 63% of the US working population that received SSI.22 Although the child and working populations are distinct, it is reasonable to assume that the ACS may provide a lower bound on the true disability prevalence of children who are financially eligible for SSI.
-A separate public source, the National Survey of Children’s Health (NSCH) includes multiple screener questions on the level of special health needs care for a child.
-These screener questions on special health care needs ask about functional limitations, similarly to the ACS, but also include questions about use of specialized services and prescription medications to manage chronic conditions.23 Thus, the prevalence of financially eligible children needing special health care needs indicated by the NSCH can be used as an upper bound on the true prevalence of children with disability who are financially eligible for SSI.
+To understand child SSI participation at the state level, we gathered information on the number of children who received SSI in each state and the number of children who were potentially eligible via both financial and disability criteria.
+We assumed that families with incomes below 200% of the federal poverty level (FPL) are financially eligible for SSI, which is a proxy for financial eligibility that has been used in previous relevant literature.10,17,18 As of 2013, the family income of 77.9% of child SSI recipients was less than 200% of the FPL.19 Assuming no unearned family income, the income eligibility threshold for SSI has been estimated to be in the range of 177 to 235% of FPL.
+As for the SSI disability eligibility criteria, children must meet rigorous medical eligibility criteria based on a physician’s assessment to qualify, but it is not well established how well public survey questionnaires on disability align with the person-level questionnaire that SSI departments use.20,21 Given that about 80% of the 165,000 of medical denials for children applying for SSI every year are due to lack of severe enough functional limitations, the definition of disability prevalence is vital.6 The six-question sequence used by US Census Bureau’s American Community Survey (ACS) captures about 63% of the US working-age population that received SSI.22 Although the child and working populations are distinct, it is reasonable to assume that the ACS may provide a lower bound on the true disability prevalence of children who are financially eligible for SSI.
+A separate public source, the National Survey of Children’s Health (NSCH) includes multiple screener questions on the level of special health care needs for a child.
+These screener questions on special health care needs ask about functional limitations, similarly to the ACS, but also include questions about use of specialized services and prescription medications to manage chronic conditions.23 Thus, the prevalence of financially eligible children with special health care needs indicated by the NSCH can be used as an upper bound on the true prevalence of children with disability who are financially eligible for SSI.

 Child Disability Prevalence Estimation